 Is WooCommerce better than Shopify?

 No doubt, Shopify is one of the best eCommerce website builders on the market.
 It simplifies the entire process of selling online.
 But it comes as a package which isn’t so flexible.
 Selling on shopify requires subscribing to one of the three (3) price plans.
 The basic shopify plan costs $29/month.
-Two other shopify plans cost $79/mo and $299/mo respectively.
+Two other Shopify plans cost $79/month and $299/month respectively.

 Abandoned cart recovery, google analytics, payment gateway and inventory management are all part of the package.

 Ultimately, your choice depends on how much control you want.
 If you want to be in full control of your store, then WooCommerce will be better.
-If you want a store that is easier to deploy and manage, then shopify will be better.
+If you want a store that is easier to deploy and manage, then Shopify will be better.
 Find more about Woocommerce vs Shopify in our in-depth comparison

 Other similar ecommerce platforms include BigCommerce, SquareSpace, Volusion, etc.